ZZZJOOO/book-notes/The Staff Engineer's Path.md

+## 1. What Woul You Say You Do Here?
+### 1.1 What Even Is a Staff Engineer?
+#### 1.1.1 Why Do We Need Engineers Who Can See The Big Picture?
+Senior needs to make decisions taking an outsider's view: what does the business need?
+What's the risks?
+How much time and effort to put in?
+Is it aligned with your org's long term goal?

+How your decisions will play out in the future?
+What technical strategies you set: tech stack, platform, tool etc. You should share the context and help engineers make sense of it.

+You should stay up-to-date with technical development.

+#### 1.1.2 Why Do We Need Engineers Who Lead Projects That Cross Multiple Teams?
+- Team boundaries have overlap and gaps that leak to architecture.
+- Negotiation with busy teams that don't want to make changes is hard.
+- Not all work for a complex problem can be known at the start.

+Some responsibilities are not ended up owning by anyone.
+Senior needs to take that on their shoulder.
+- At the beginning they need to scope out the work and create a proposal.
+- As the project is underway, they will write a high level design and be a main contact point of it.
+- Seniors maintain high engineering standard, anticipate risks and ask hard questions.
+- Seniors set good examples and spend time mentoring others.

+#### 1.1.3 Why Do We Need Engineers Who Are A Good Influence?
+Software can affect people's life and make a difference in the world.
+We need to take software seriously.

+Creating high-quality, efficient, effective software is not easy.
+Teams need technical leader with skills, experience, responsible to create the software along the way.

+### 1.2 Enough Philosophy.
+What's My Job?

+### 1.3 Understanding Your Role

+### 1.4 Aligning on Scope, Shapre, and Primary Focus

 ## 2. Three Maps
 You need context about the people you work with and understand the situation and how to make decisions.
 You need to know the surroundings.